Interview

 In an unprecedented move, both Junts councilors have publicly expressed their disagreement.

 — The project we are implementing is exactly the same one we presented to the Parliament of Catalonia, which was voted for by all three political parties.
-Some of these parties, who are now distancing themselves, asked us if we would cut the number of employees in the Corporation, and we haven't done that.
+Some of these parties, who are now distancing themselves, asked us if we would cut the number of employees at the Corporation, and we haven't done that.
 On the contrary, we've implemented a project that is precisely the opposite.

 — The news project doesn't end with the rollout we've done this September; it must continue to move forward.
 We must continue strengthening public media by fostering communication among ourselves, between the different newsrooms, allowing us to be more immediate and, at the same time, more in-depth.
 This means a new way of organizing ourselves internally and new ways of producing content.